Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 "{item1}, {item2}, {item3} … {itemn}"

-In the end, output the average treasure gain, which is the sum of all treasure items length divided by the count of all items inside the chest formatted to the second decimal point:
+In the end, output the average treasure gain, which is the sum of all treasure items length divided by the count of all items inside the chest formatted tthe second decimal point:
 "Average treasure gain: {averageGain} pirate credits."
 If the chest is empty, print the following message:
 "Failed treasure hunt."

 ### Input

-* On the 1st line, you are going to receive the initial treasure chest (loot separated by "|")
+* On the 1st line, you are going treceive the initial treasure chest (loot separated by "|")
 * On the following lines, until "Yohoho!", you will be receiving commands.

 ### Output